shohei-shibata/jkv/src/projects/e-spreader.md

 We are putting in the miles to test its robustness, operability, and to look for opportunities of further refinement.
 So far, we all agree that this machine is impressive!

-We are looking for potential customers of the E-Spreader.
+We are looking for potential customers of the Electric Spreader.
 Do you work in the lawn care industry, or do you know of someone who does?
 If so, please [get in touch](/contact) with us!

 # Learn More